COMM 4446/5446:01 Social Protest: Performance and Rhetorical

 C. Final paper: [20 points] (15 pages) Due December 6 (rough draft due November 29) The final paper should incorporate and refine all the sections from the second paper.
 Additions are likely to happen in the second section.
 Additions are expected in the third section.
 A new fourth section may also be developed.
 The focus of this paper is on refining your detailed analysis and advancing interesting and innovative critical arguments about how the text functioned as a form of social protest.
 Also, remember to include a works cited/references.

 Remember to turn in peer edits along with this paper.
 This paper will not be considered turned in until all the peer edits of your papers have been turned in as well.

 2. Presentation of final paper: [10 points] Due December 6 and 8 During the last week of class, students will present their final papers.
 Depending on the number of students in the class, presentation lengths will vary, thus final details will be posted once class begins.
 Students are expected to speak from an outline, a copy of which they should turn in prior to the presentation.
-The information provided in the final presentations will form the bulk of the content expected to be covered in the final exam.

 More helpful hints: